-Dr. Elaine Farndale is Associate Professor in the School of Labor and Employment Relations at the Pennsylvania State University (USA) and Founder and Director of the Center for International Human Resource Studies, a research center at Penn State.
-She is also affiliate faculty in the Department of Human Resource Studies at Tilburg University in the Netherlands.
+Dr. Elaine Farndale is Professor in Human Resource Management and Director of the School of Labor and Employment Relations at the Pennsylvania State University (USA).
+Elaine is also Founder and Director of the Center for International Human Resource Studies (CIHRS), a research center at Penn State.
+CIHRS is the hub of the global HRM research network, CRANET.

 Paauwe & Farndale (2017): HRM, Strategy & Performance: A contextual approach.
 Oxford University Press.